Private Marriage Retreat / Couples Retreat

-Then you’ll complete the online Gottman Assessment which is based on John Gottman’s 40 years of research on what makes masters and disasters of marriage.
+Then you’ll take the online Gottman Assessment which is based on John Gottman’s 40 years of research on what makes masters and disasters of marriage.
 It will show the strengths and weaknesses of your relationship.
-The fee is $90.00 for the assessment.
+The fee is $100.00 for the assessment.

 Meetings 2 and 3: I meet with you each individually for 50 minutes. $165.00 for each meeting.

-Meeting 4: We all meet together for 55 minutes.
+Meeting 4: We all meet together for 50 minutes.
 This meeting is $180.00.
 I will give you a summary of your relationship strengths and weaknesses, and we will develop your goals.
 This meeting can kick-off your Private Couples Retreat, or I may require it before scheduling a Retreat, depending on what I think is best.

 THEORY AND TECHNIQUES

-I draw on 4 decades of psychological research, theory and practice as presented in the books below.
+I draw on four decades of psychological research, theory and practice as presented in the books below.
 If you are a Christian, I will include grace-filled principles to tailored to meet your needs.
 You do not need to be Christian to attend this retreat.

-Click on the link below to watch my 24-minute TV interview based on Dr. John Gottman’s research of the 4 behaviors that predict divorce with 93% accuracy: Four Horsemen: Don’t let them ruin your marriage.
+Click on the link below to watch my 24-minute TV interview based on Dr. John Gottman’s research of the four behaviors that predict divorce with 93% accuracy: Four Horsemen: Don’t let them ruin your marriage.

 - Dr. Sue Johnson: Hold Me Tight and Love Sense: The Revolutionary New Science of Romantic Relationships.
 Created for connection: The “Hold Me Tight” Guide for Christian Couples.
 I use Emotionally Focused Couple Therapy.

 Blue Ridge Mountains, Young Harris, Georgia. ** During the Covid pandemic, all retreats are held on Zoom. **

-FUN: In addition to receiving expert guidance to repair your marriage from a licensed professional counseling, you might want to combine your private couples retreat with a vacation.
+In addition to receiving expert guidance to strengthen your marriage from a licensed professional counselor, you might want to combine your private couples retreat with a vacation.
 Pack a picnic lunch and hike through a forest to a waterfall.
 Sit by the fire and watch the stars.
 Rent a canoe, kayak, boat or jet ski.
 Swim in our clean lake.
 Enjoy a massage.
 Dance the night away.
 Hike the Appalachian Trail.
 Climb to the top of Brass Town Bald, the highest mountain in Georgia where you can see three other states: North Carolina, Tennessee and South Carolina.